Haghpat Monastery: Other structures

 There are several other structures at the site as well.
 There is the small domed Church of Sourb Grigor (St. Gregory) from 1005.
 Two side chapels were added to the original church; the larger one built in the beginning of the 13th century and the smaller, known as "Hamazasp House", built in 1257.
 In 1245, a three-story tall free-standing belltower was constructed.
-Other 13th-century additions include the chapel of Sourb Astvatsatsin, the scriptorium, and a large refectory which is outside the monastery limits.
+Other 13th-century additions include the chapel of Sourb Astvatsatsin, a library and scriptorium (later converted into a storeroom), and a large refectory, which is outside the monastery limits.

-There are also a number of splendid khachkars (cross-stones) of the 11th-13th centuries standing on the territory of the monastery, the best known among them is the "Amenaprkich" (All-Savior) khachkar which has been standing since 1273.
+There are also a number of khachkars (cross-stones) of the 11th-13th centuries standing on the territory of the monastery, the best known among them is the "Amenaprkich" (All-Savior) khachkar which has been standing since 1273.

+Crusades

+In 1260, Prosh Khaghbakian, with his Armenian Zakarid suzerains Avag and Shahnshah, led a large force of Georgians and Armenians to support a much smaller force of Mongol troops of Hulegu in the Siege of Mayyafariqin, which was defended by its last Ayyubid ruler Al-Kamil Muhammad.
+The Armenian Prince Sevata of Kachen was killed in the conflict.
+When the city was captured at last after a siege of two years, the Muslims were massacred, but the Christians were spared.
+Christian relics were collected and brought back to Armenia, particularly to the Haghpat Monastery, which received the hand of the Apostle St Bartholomew.

 Survival throughout history

 The monastery has been damaged many times.
 Sometime around 1130, an earthquake destroyed parts of Haghpat Monastery and it was not restored until fifty years later.
 It also suffered numerous attacks by armed forces in the many centuries of its existence and from a major earthquake in 1988.
 Nevertheless, much of the complex is still intact and stands today without substantial alterations.